datarefuge/workflow/CONTRIBUTING.md

 # Contributing Guidelines

 We love improvements to our documentation!

+## Submitting an issue

+The simplest way to tell us about a possible improvement is to open a new issue in the [Workflow repo](https://github.com/datarefuge/workflow/issues).

+## Submitting a change through a pull request

-Our process for accepting changes has a few steps:
+Our process for accepting changes has a few steps.

 1. If you haven't submitted anything before, and you aren't (yet!) a member of our organization, **fork and clone** the repo: